mwarning/meshnet-lab/results/2024_yggdrasil/README.md

 Notes

+* Ignore test results that are outside the safe range of nodes/links counts!
 * All Yggdrasil version were compiled using Go 1.22.1.
 * RAM and storage were much more than needed.
 * Links are configured to have 1ms latency and no packet loss.